kgiann78/kgiann78.github.io/_posts/2021-01-21-Python-mock-decorator-during-tests.md

 tags: [python, mock, decorator]
 ---

-# Mock decorator during tests to override its parameters
+# Mock a decorated function during tests to override its parameters

 What happens if you want to mock a decorated method during tests?
-And in what kind of scenarios you need this?
+And in what kind of scenarios do you need this?

-As one can find, there are various articles in Stackoverflow and all around about cases where people needs to mock a decorated method, mainly in order to change the functionality of the decorator during tests.
+As one can find, there are various articles in Stackoverflow and elsewhere, that cover cases where people needs to mock a decorated method, mainly in order to change the functionality of the decorator during tests.

 In those articles, you'll find out that, decorators are applied at the time that a module is imported.